 3: Recall moments when you had those qualities

 Your memories contain energy that you can use today.
-To prove the point, simply thing about the happiest time of your life.
+To prove the point, simply think about the happiest time of your life.
 Meditate on it for two minutes.
 I bet you will feel much happier!

 Your memories are also the tools you will use to create your own DIY meditation method.